dchege711/study_buddy/readme.md

 :soon: Add an account page with configurable settings, e.g. code syntax theme, light vs dark UI, etc.

-### :soon: Make card navigation more user-friendly
+### :white_check_mark: Make card navigation through the GUI more user-friendly

 I chose to display the tags appearing on the sidebar in decreasing order of importance.
 As opposed to tag frequency, I weighted each tag by summing up the urgencies of all the cards that the tag is included in.
 This better captures the relative importance of the tags.

 In addition to sorting cards in the underlying priority queue by urgency, I added an additional integer that denotes the insertion order.
 This enables the PQ to be stable.
-For instance, if the user views A --> B --> C, then pressing the previous button will visit the cards in reverse order, even when A, B and C have the same priority.
+For instance, if the user views the cards A then B then C, pressing the previous button will visit the cards in reverse order, even when A, B and C have the same priority.

 ### :white_check_mark: Make editing of cards more user-friendly